SOAR Analysis Template for Strategic Planning

 SOAR stands for Strength, Opportunities, Aspirations, and Results.
 It was invented by Jacqueline Stavros, David Cooperrider, and Lynn Kelley in 2003.

-As with a SWOT analysis, a SOAR analysis will very well include drawing up a 2 x 2 matrix with the four resulting sections composed of the acronym.
+Like a SWOT analysis, a SOAR analysis includes a 2 x 2 matrix with the four resulting sections composed of the acronym.

 Strengths